zamanpour/weather-dashboard/README.md

 You can search the "City name" you want to travel to and check the weather for 5+1 days

 - You can visit the page in: https://zamanpour.github.io/weather-dashboard/
-- It show same as:
+- It is same as:
 <img src="assets/Weather-Dashboard.png">

 ## Features